 Request for Information from the Buzzards Bay NEP and Narragansett Bay Estuary Program

 On May 6, 2014, the Buzzards Bay NEP, in partnership with the Narragansett Bay Estuary Program, posted here a draft of the request for proposals as part of a request for information.
-This request for information was undertaken because this is a new grant program, and we sought comments on the scope and proposal review criteria to ensure that the grant program would meet the goals of the Southeastern New England Coastal Watershed Restoration Program, the Buzzards Bay National Estuary Program, and the Narragansett Bay Estuary Program.
+This request for information was undertaken because this is a new grant program, and we sought comments on the scope and proposal review criteria to ensure that the grant program would meet the goals of the Southeast New England Coastal Watershed Restoration Program, the Buzzards Bay National Estuary Program, and the Narragansett Bay Estuary Program.
 Below are selected questions and comments received, and responses.
 We will keep these posted to aid in the submission of pre-proposals.

 Selected Comments and Questions Received on Draft Solicitation and Responses